Game Intelligence: Theory and Computation: The theoretical framework

-In this paper, I do not assume that players have common knowledge of each other's priors, nor do I assume perfect recall.
-Specifically, given an information set $h\in H$, player $i=I(h)$ knows that it is their turn to choose an action, but may not know all the elements of the information set $h$, nor the set of all available actions, $A_i(h)$.
+Here, I do not assume that players have common knowledge of each other's priors.
+Specifically, given an information set $h\in H$, player $i=I(h)$ knows that it is his or her turn to choose an action, but may not know all the elements of the information set $h$, nor the set of all available actions, $A_i(h)$.
 Players also do not necessarily know their own or other players' future available actions, or the outcome of every play.
 As noted above, a player might not know the complete set of possible outcomes in a position.

 Players' knowledge about the game, including actions, outcomes, and other players, is captured by their subjective ``evaluation.''
-Formally, player $i$'s \textit{evaluation} of action $a_i(x)$ at node $x$ is defined as:
+Formally, player $i$'s \textbf{evaluation} of action $a_i(x)$ at node $x$ with respect to machine $M_i$ is defined as:

+In this framework, the question of whether players have perfect recall is not directly relevant.
+Note that this does not negate the potential benefits a player with perfect recall may have within a game.
+However, the mechanisms in focus here operate from an ex-post perspective, similar to the post-game analysis done in chess.